fab514/beginner-javascript-1/playground/new-this/new-this.md

     }

     // prototype look up will let the child elements within the parent Pizza to have access to the function on the prototype.
+    // It will search within the scope first before looking outside.
     Pizza.prototype.eat = function() {
         if(this.slices > 0) {
          this.slices = this.slices - 1;